kollerlukas/safe-explorer/README.md

-# Implementation "Safe Exploration in Continuous Action Spaces"
+# Implementation of "Safe Exploration in Continuous Action Spaces"

 ## Introduction